Physical Spirituality

 *

 Just as I have characterized unimodal spirits as connective or architective spirits, I can label unimodal deities as connective or architective deities.
-Our holistic and systemic deities would be connective while our hierarchical and processional deities would be architective.
+Holistic and systemic deities would be connective while hierarchical and processional deities would be architective.

 Connective Deities

-Connective deities would be capable of connective sentience only.
+Connective deities would be capable of connective sentience and consciousness only.
 They would comprehend only connective serial meaning, evaluate their experiences only in terms of connective serial meaning and would play only connective games.
-Architective events of any kind, though affecting their reality, would be meaningless, inexplicable and generally irrelevant to them.
-Objects, as they architectively emerge or disrupt, for example, would appear to come out of nowhere or disappear without reason.
+Architective events of any kind, though affecting their reality, would be inexplicable and generally irrelevant to them.
+Objects, as they architectively emerge or disrupt would appear to come out of nowhere or disappear without reason.

-In the absence of an understanding of architective serial meaning, concepts such as existence and extinction would be meaningless to them.
+In the absence of an understanding of architective serial meaning, concepts such as the creation and extinction of objects would be meaningless to them.
 The same can be said of contests and a fixed identity.
-No circumstance could be considered necessary to a connective deity, though they may have a preference for one connective circumstance over another.
+No circumstance could be considered existentially necessary to a connective deity, though they may have a preference for one connective circumstance over another.
 This does not mean that their being would be unproblematic, for storms may rage (and harmonies sing) through connective systems.

 Connective deities could influence events but not control or organize them.
 And their influences could be curtailed, even negated, by architective constraints or controls (though only within the architective window of scale).